TomFTurton/supermarket-checkout/README.md

 The checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognize the two Bs and price them at 45 (for a total price so far of 95).
 The implementation should consider if the pricing model may change frequently.
 ```

+### How to Run:
+Use the following command in a terminal from the root of this directory
+`go run ./cmd/main.go testFile.txt`